Mholliday6611/GitExample/readme.md

 ## What is a commit?
 Acts as a checkpoint for our project.
 It's a snapshot of our project during that point in time.
 We can use **commits** to rollback changes to that point. **Commits** are how we are keeping track of our project's history.

+## What is a push?
+Pusing allows us to move any new commits to a remote repository.
+So in this case we can push our commits to github.